Skip to content ↓

 Health and Wellbeing

 Sixth Form can be a great time of change in young people’s lives, and there are many new situations and issues that students face.
-If you feel that you need to talk to someone at the College, in the first instance please contact your Tutor or Head or Assistant Head of Year.
+If you feel that you need to talk to someone at the College, in the first instance please contact your Tutor, Head of Sixth Form (Mrs Rice) or a member of the Safeguarding Team.
 All of these members of staff will be able to advise and refer on to more specialist help if necessary.

-There are also many agencies that offer help and support to students of a Sixth Form age, including:
+There are also many agencies that offer help and support and information to students of a Sixth Form age, including:

 • BeMe – The BeMe team offer a range of services to people experiencing common mental health problems such as anxiety and depression.
-They are part of the Cornwall Partnership NHS Foundation Trust and offer help to anyone over the age of 16 who needs it, free of charge
+They are part of the Cornwall Partnership NHS Foundation Trust and offer help to anyone over the age of 16 who needs it, free of charge.
+BeMe can be accessed by calling this number: 01579 373700.

 Bursary Financial Support – 16-19 Bursary